Introduction to Environmental Studies

 Winter quarter continues exploring local, regional, and global environmental issues with the added lenses of plant biodiversity and conservation, plus the environmental and cultural history of the Pacific Northwest.
 Students will gain experience and skills in the lab and field with plant identification, keeping a detailed field journal, and documenting and studying environmental change through the use of herbaria specimens and online biodiversity databases.
 We will study efforts to promote sustainable development and, through the use of political ecology, examine how the integration of social and natural science can lead to solutions that promote environmental quality and social justice.
 The program will explore the role that citizen science plays in strengthening both conservation and civil society.
 Students will be challenged to apply and more fully develop the skills and knowledge introduced in the fall quarter through in-depth research projects focusing on critical environmental problems and associated solutions and educating the public about these important issues in the form of a popular science blog post.

-ecosystem science, resource policy and conservation, and natural history.
+This offering will prepare you for careers and advanced study in: ecosystem science, resource policy and conservation, and natural history.

 $30 per quarter for entrance fees for museums, arboretums, cultural centers.